camwolford/LSTM-Trading-Algorithm/README.md

 The statistical results of this implementation of the algorithm as shown below:

-The strategy exhibited promising performance during the one-month backtest, generating a total profit of \$2,020.57 and achieving a monthly return of 2.021%.
+The strategy exhibited promising performance during this limited one month backtest, generating a total profit of \$2,020.57 and achieving a monthly return of 2.021%.
 When annualized, this translates to a compounding annual return of 26.558% and a Sharpe ratio of 2.143.
 Throughout the backtest, the algorithm executed a total of 608 trades.
 The win rate was 54% (proportion of trades that made money), and the binary accuracy, determined by module 12, was 55% (proportion of correct predictions by the LSTM model).
 Discrepancies in these values may arise from gaps in stock prices, trade execution inefficiencies, and slippage.

 Adding to its metrics, the strategy maintained a beta close to 0, aligning with the long/short strategy's intent, and an alpha of 0.15 indicating that for the time period the algorithm was profitable while taking a market neutral stance.
 To validate these results comprehensively, a more extensive backtest spanning diverse market conditions is necessary.